 This was a temporary fix at best.
 The rate of survival through all stages is about 60%, a little less or more depending on who you talk to.
 As a mother, those odds scared the living daylights out of me.
 As a Christian and follower of Jesus, I remained confident that God's hand was on my daughter and the odds meant nothing, knowing that God was in control.

 The Beginning of Annabelle's Journey -

 Annabelle had her Norwood surgery when she was 6 days old.
 She had several complications, including one very scary night 2 days after surgery where we thought she might not make it and another day in September where she coded twice and had to be "cooled" to prevent brain damage.
 (Picture walking in to your daughter wrapped with ice packs and almost freezing to the touch.)

 I lost count at home many times she was extubated only to fail and have to be put back on a ventilator.

 In October 2010, since she'd been unable to sustain herself off the ventilator, they felt the issue was due to a leaky valve and decided to do her Glenn surgery early, which would hopefully take much pressure off the heart and help her leaky valve.
 Unfortunately, when they took her into the OR to do surgery, she turned blue and her O2 Sats were bad, so instead, they tried to repair the valve and changed her to a different type of shunt (a BT shunt to a RA-PA condoit.)
-This new shunt is bigger and, theoretically, should help her to go a few more months until she is ready for her Glenn.
+This new shunt was bigger and, theoretically, should have helped her to go a few more months until she was ready for her Glenn.